 - · community and stakeholder engagement

 - workforce management

 - housing and accommodation

-- local business and industry procurement
+- · local business and industry procurement

 - health and community well-being.

-Addressing the key matters above in an SIA is a statutory requirement for large resource projects under Section 9 of the SSRC Act.
-The details that must be included in an SIA for each of the key matters are provided in Section 3.
+Addressing the key matters above in an SIA is a statutory requirement for large resource projects under section 9 of the SSRC Act and for development prescribed by regulation under Part 5B of the Planning Regulation 2017.
+The details that must be included in an SIA for each of the key matters are provided in section 3.

-2.1 Integration with the EIS process
+2.1 Integration with the EIS process and Planning Act

-The SIA report is part of the EIS for each project.
-Figure 1 explains how the SIA process aligns and integrates with the EIS process.
-The SIA report is released for public comment with the project's EIS.
+An SIA is part of the assessment process for each project.
+Figure 1 explains how the SIA process aligns and integrates with the EIS process and the development approval process under the Planning Act.

+In the EIS process the SIA report is released for public comment with the project's EIS.
 Based on the feedback received, the Coordinator-General may request amendments to the SIA.
 The Coordinator-General may, as part of evaluating a project's EIS, condition the project to require the management of social impacts.